microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teams_api_overview.md

 ## Membership changes in Microsoft Teams

-When adding or removing members to a team using the Graph v1.0 endpoint, it can take up to an hour for the membership change to show up in the Teams application or web site.
+When adding or removing members to a team using the Graph v1.0 endpoint, there is a delay before the membership changes are reflected in the Teams application/web site.
+If a current or future team member or owner is logged into the Teams application/web site, the change will be reflected within an hour.
-If no current or future team members are logged into the Teams application or web site, the change will happen within an hour of when one of them logs in.
+If none of those users are logged into the Teams application/web site, the change will not be reflected until an hour after one of them logs in.

 The beta endpoint is faster -- under a minute in most cases, regardless of whether the user is logged in or not.